nabakolu/4x-Games-Victoria-3-Multiplayer-Mod/README.md

 # 4x-Games-Victoria-3-Multiplayer-Mod
-Victoria 3 mod for use in the 4x Games Discord community for Victoria 3 multiplayer games &amp; campaigns.
+Victoria 3 mod for use in the 4x Games Discord community for Victoria 3 multiplayer games & campaigns.
+Invite link: https://discord.gg/8CNwKHpHWh

 Current Feature List:
 - Convoy List has been increased